Raj Narain: Activities during India's Freedom Movement

-A Political and Social worker he organised a school for adults, a girls school, a study centre and a labour organisation and became member of Congress Socialist Party, in 1934, and National Committee of Students Federation, 1939–44.
+As a Political and Social worker, he organised a school for adults, a girls school, a study centre and a labour organisation and became member of Congress Socialist Party, in 1934, and National Committee of Students Federation, 1939–44.
 He was President of the Banaras University Mandal Congress Committee and Member of District Congress Committee (D.C.C.).

 He was president of Student Congress during the 1942 Quit India Movement, and led protests in and around Varanasi district in UP.
 Initially he was "underground" for three months and later arrested on 28 September 1942, during Quit India Movement and detained till 1945.

 Career after Independence

 He was imprisoned 58 times for a period totalling about 15 years in connection with students' and socialist movements.

 When India became independent, Raj Narain joined Socialist Party led by Acharya Narendra Deva, Jayprakash Narayan and Dr Rammanohar Lohia and held many party positions including Secretary of UP Socialist Party, 1948–51.
 He was very close to his Guru Acharya Narendra Deva and Rammanohar Lohia.
 Lohia described him as "a person who has the heart of a Lion and practices of Gandhi".
 Lohia admired him a lot and even said that "if in India there could be just three or four persons like him, dictatorship can never shadow the democracy".

 He was elected to the Uttar Pradesh Legislative Assembly in 1952 and was Leader of Opposition in the Assembly until 1962.
-The parties he was affiliated with included CSP (1934–1948), Socialist Party (1948–1952), Praja Socialist Party (1952–1955), Socialist Party (1956–1964), Samyukta Socialist Party (1964–1972), Socialist Party (1971–1972), Socialist Party (Lohia) (1972–1974), Bhartiya Lok Dal, (1974–1977), Janata Party (1977–1979), Janata Party (Secular) (1979–1980), Democratic Socialist Party (1981–1983), Janata Party (1983–1984), and Socialist Party from 1984 till his death, in 1986.
+The parties he was affiliated with included CSP (1934–1948), Socialist Party (1948–1952), Praja Socialist Party (1952–1955), Socialist Party (1956–1964), Samyukta Socialist Party (1964–1972), Socialist Party (1971–1972), Socialist Party (Lohia) (1972–1974), Bharatiya Lok Dal, (1974–1977), Janata Party (1977–1979), Janata Party (Secular) (1979–1980), Democratic Socialist Party (1981–1983), Janata Party (1983–1984), and Socialist Party from 1984 till his death, in 1986.
 Party positions he held included, Member National Executive, PSP, 1954–1955, Chairman, Socialist Party, 1961–1964.
 He was also a member of the Rajya Sabha from 1966–1972 and 1974–1977.

 Raj Narain opposed policies and practices of Prime Minister Indira Gandhi and stood (against her) in 1971 Lok Sabha elections from Rae Bareli as an Samyukta Socialist Party Candidate.
 Although he suffered a defeat from her in 1971 elections, he accused Indira Gandhi of corrupt electoral practices and filed an election petition against her.